zerasul/mdbook_en/10physics/pyshics.md

 We begin by explaining how the m68k processor works; it is a processor that has 32-bit registers and can work with them thanks to its two ALU [^54].
 It is important to know the limitations provided by this processor; although it can work perfectly with any mathematical operation, it cannot work with decimal numbers for example, or the efficiency when working with the different mathematical operations.

 A microprocessor does not take the same time to perform an addition or to perform a multiplication or division; normally the duration of these operations are performed in cycles (the duration of a processor cycle is 1/F; where F is the clock frequency).
-We are going to show the cost in cycles of the different arithmetic operations can take.
+We are going to show the cost in cycles of the different arithmetic operations.

 | **Operation** | **Description** | **Cost (cycles)**   |
 |:-------------:|-----------------|---------------------|